Sociology

 • SOCI 2901: Methods of Social Research (junior year)

-• SOCI 2903: Statistics for Social Research (before senior year)
+• SOCI 2903: Statistics for Social Research (sophomore or junior year)

 • Two (2) Advanced Seminars